IndexZer0/eloquent-filtering/README.md

 }
 ```

-You can disable all modifiers.
+You can also disable all modifiers.

 ```php
 public function allowedFilters(): AllowedFilterList